Low-carbon labware: Setting the standard for product transparency and sustainability

 A warm reception

-Following the launch of its first wave of ACT labels, Labcon is seeing more distributors and end-user customers coming to them when looking for the kind of information and transparency that the ACT certification offers.
+Following the launch of its first wave of ACT labels, Labcon saw more distributors and end-user customers coming to them when looking for the kind of information and transparency that the ACT certification offers.
 “In the last few years, we’ve seen an incredible number of seminars and conferences that have been organized on sustainability, a huge amount of which are driven by Ph.D. students.
 It’s these younger individuals who are going to lead the labs of the future, and they have shown a huge interest in the information that the ACT label provides for Labcon products,” explains Laboroi.

-Weitze expands: “We have definitely noticed that a lot of the customers, be it Ph.D. students, postdocs, or purchasing managers, really care about this, perhaps even more than the current generation of scientists.
+Weitze expanded: “We have definitely noticed that a lot of the customers, be it Ph.D. students, postdocs, or purchasing managers, really care about this, perhaps even more than the current generation of scientists.
 We certainly get established labs coming to us that care about ACT scoring and sustainability, but the response has been especially enthusiastic amongst younger scientists who have more awareness of the environmental impact of labs and single-use plastics.”

 The ACT label provides purchasing managers and, increasingly, newly hired sustainability managers with a simplified way to source more sustainable products without adding to their workload, and distributors are starting to catch on.
 “We know that various distributors have started to use the ACT label and other environmental metrics to contribute to their decisions.
 This is great news, as it’s the people that control purchasing decisions that need to realize how much better some suppliers are at environmentalism and lower carbon products,” says Weitze.